 This course will introduce the student to the principles and techniques involved in the generation of production quality software items.
-The emphasis will be on the specification,
+The emphasis will be on the specification, organization, implementation, testing and documentation of software products.
+Prerequisite: CSC 254

 CSC 457 Computer Networks